What are the symptoms of Tinnitus?

 However, if you’ve noticed a quiet buzz or another sound for longer than a week, it is worth consulting your doctor.
 If you have also been suffering from headaches, dizziness or physical pain, make an appointment quickly as tinnitus can sometimes be a symptom of an underlying medical condition.

-Our expert Audiologists can provide any additional support and advice as to next steps.
+Our expert Audiologists can provide any additional support and advice as to next steps and whether hearing aids might be something to explore as many have tinnitus options and settings to help the symptoms.

 What are the causes of Tinnitus?